| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Same as `--context=num' lines of leading and trailing context.
 However, grep will never print any given line more than once.

-Print the version number of grep
+Print the version number of grep to the standard output stream.

 This version number should be included in all bug reports.